Skip to main content

 If more than one set of conditions matches, then the attribute will have more than one value.
 All values are passed if that attribute is released, and all values are used by statistics if it is reportable.
 Unfortunately the interface cannot display muliti-valued attributes on accounts at the moment.

-You cannot use mapped targets or transformed values in transformations.
+• You cannot use mapped or transformed values as conditions within another transformation

 Multi-valued attributes